Fulgentius of Ruspe

-Fabius Claudius Gordianus Fulgentius, also known as Fulgentius of Ruspe (462 or 467 – 1 January 527 or 533) was North African Christian prelate who served as Bishop of Ruspe, in modern-day Tunisia, during the 5th and 6th century.
-He has been canonized as a saint.
+Fabius Claudius Gordianus Fulgentius, also known as Fulgentius of Ruspe (462 or 467 – 1 January 527 or 533), was a North African Christian prelate who served as Bishop of Ruspe in what is now Tunisia, during the 5th and 6th century.
+He is venerated as a saint.

 Biography

 Fabius Claudius Gordianus Fulgentius was born in the year 462 at Telepte (modern-day Medinet-el-Kedima), Tunisia, North Africa, into a senatorial family.
 His grandfather, Gordianus, a senator of Carthage, was despoiled of his possessions by the invader Genseric, then banished to Italy.
 His two sons returned after his death; though their house in Carthage had been taken over by Arian priests, they recovered some property in Byzacene.

 His father Claudius died when Fulgentius was still quite young.
 His mother Mariana taught him to speak Greek and Latin.
 Fulgentius became particularly fluent with the former, speaking it like a native.
 His biographer says that at an early age Fulgentius committed the entire works of Homer to memory.
 He quickly gained wide public respect for the conduct of his family's affairs.
 This reputation helped him to acquire a post as a procurator or tax collector of Byzacena.
 He soon grew tired of the material life, and this combined with his religious studies, particularly a sermon of Augustine of Hippo on Psalm 36, which dealt with the transitory nature of physical life, convinced him to become a monk.

 Around the year 499 he set out to join the hermits of the Thebaid in Egypt, but changed his mind when he learned from Eulalius, Bishop of Syracuse, of the influence of monophysitism on Egyptian monasticism.

 He applied to Faustus, a bishop who had been forced from his diocese by the Vandal king Huneric and later set up a monastery at Byzacena.
 Faustus tried to dissuade Fulgentius because his physical weakness made him a poor candidate for the rigorous life of the monastery.
 When Fulgentius persisted, Faustus admitted him on a trial basis.